AscendLab

 Robots.txt Generator for Crawler Rules

-Draft robots.txt rules for public websites, staging sites, blocked paths, sitemap directives, preferred hosts, and common AI crawler controls without sending anything to a server.
+Draft robots.txt rules for public websites, staging sites, blocked paths, sitemap directives, preferred hosts, and common AI crawler controls with browser-side processing.

 Quick answer